alexbfree/thesis/src/chapter-9.md

 ![Figure 9.10: Mock-up: Browsing by Areas of Life](./src/figs/fig9.10-browse-by-areas-of-life.png){#figure-9.10}

+During a Cornmarket hack week, I coded a proof-of-concept: a functional prototype entity extractor, which is detailed in [ARI7.1](#ari-bbc) and shown in [Figure ARI7.1](#figure-ari7.1).

 ### Entity Extraction From Pooled Life Data{#9.3.3}

 | **INSIGHT 11: Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.** |{#insight-11}